uhi22/clara-logs/readme.md

 How the logs are created?
 The foccci/clara provides a debug log on the serial line with 921600 baud.
 Using a 3.3V-serial-to-USB converter and Putty on the notebook.
 Putty is configured to write a log file.

+How the "decoded" and "values" files are created?
+By running claralogConverter.py from https://github.com/uhi22/pyPLC.
+This reads the log file, decodes the EXI data and writes the two new files.

 ## 2024-01-19_clara_alpitronic_HYC300_7minutes_lightbulb_ok

 - Charger: Alpitronic hypercharger HYC300